Dedicated Server: Install GitLab on Linux

 sudo systemctl start sshd

-You should ensure that the firewall provides the necessary access.
+You should ensure that the firewall provides the necessary access, if you are using firewalld

 sudo firewall-cmd --permanent --add-service=http